 “Thousands, not hundreds”

 Supertext collaborated closely with the editorial team: in order to be right next to the action, the language managers worked directly from the office after the initial orders.
 Side by side with Editor-in-Chief Daniel Weber and the award-winning Barbara Klingbacher, they fine-tuned headlines, articles and even the cover.
-The impressive result is now available to download from the website.
+The impressive result is available for online order.

 One month and 50,000 words later, the hard work has paid off, and Supertext has delivered on its promise to produce natural-sounding translations – even when it comes to financial jargon.